Realising VCD for untwisted automorphism groups of RAAGs: Automorphisms of RAAGs and Culler--Vogtmann Outer space

 One way to have~$v \leq w$ is if~$\link{v} \subseteq \link{w}$; in this case we write~$v \leq_\circ w$.
 We write~$v <_\circ w$ if there is a strict containment~$\link{v} \subsetneq \link{w}$; in this case we say that~$w$ \emph{dominates}~$v$.

 \begin{definition} We say that a vertex~$v \in V(\Gamma)$ is \emph{principal} if there is no~$w \in V(\Gamma)$ with~$v <_\circ w$.
 Otherwise, we say that~$v$ is \emph{non-principal}. \end{definition}

 All maximal vertices are principal.
-As observed in \cite{MillardVogtmann2019}, not all principal vertices are maximal.
-For example, in the triangle with leaves at two of its vertices, the third vertex of the triangle is principal but not maximal.
+However, as observed in \cite{MillardVogtmannCubeComplexes21}, not all principal vertices are maximal.
+For example, in the triangle with leaves at two of its vertices, the third vertex of the triangle is principal but not maximal (see \emph{Figure \ref{fig:example of principal but not maximal}}).